 - Clothing may not depict, advertise or advocate the use of alcohol, tobacco, marijuana or other controlled substances. - Baseball hats, caps, visors, etc. are not allowed in and cannot be carried around the building.
 Students may wear hoodies, but must keep the hood off their heads.
-Considerations will be made for students who wear special clothing as required by religious beliefs, disability, or convey a particular message protected by law. - Dressing, grooming, or engaging in speech that is lewd or indecent, vulgar, or plainly offensive. - Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected groups. - Clothing, including gang identifiers, must not threaten the health or safety of any other student or staff. - If the student's attire or grooming threatens the health or safety of any other person, then discipline for dress or grooming violations should be consistent with discipline policies for similar violations. - Clothing with words, pictures, or phrases that depicts violence or intimidation may not be worn (examples include images of guns, knives and any other items generally considered to be a weapon).
+Considerations will be made for students who wear special clothing as required by religious beliefs, disability, or convey a particular message protected by law. - Although they are fashionable and popular, we discourage students from wearing flip-flops and strappy sandals to school.
+They are difficult to run in and children trip, fall, or suffer ankle injuries when wearing flip-flops.
+Sturdy shoes for running are recommended for outdoor play and physical education class. - Dressing, grooming, or engaging in speech that is lewd or indecent, vulgar, or plainly offensive. - Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected groups. - Clothing, including gang identifiers, must not threaten the health or safety of any other student or staff. - If the student's attire or grooming threatens the health or safety of any other person, then discipline for dress or

+- grooming violations should be consistent with discipline policies for similar violations. - Clothing with words, pictures, or phrases that depicts violence or intimidation may not be worn (examples include images of guns, knives and any other items generally considered to be a weapon).